59rice/Hackintosh-Opencore-Samsung-NT370R5E-370R-Series-3-OC-0.6.3/README.md

 >
 >We did a major update from 0.6.3 to 1.0.0, so we don't know if it will work correctly
 >
+>If it does work, you may need to use the Opencore Legacy Patcher for proper acceleration
+>
 >Have a Happy Hackintosh :D